Are you or your child looking to become a hockey player? We’ve got you covered from top to bottom: Here’s what you’ll need and where to find it.

 Hockey is a fast-paced sport that carries some risks.
 As such, in order to play in a hockey league you’ll need to be outfitted with the proper equipment.
 Every league has their particular requirements, such as helmets, face protection, and padding.
 Regardless of what may be required or not, don’t skimp on equipment as without it you are more susceptible to getting injured.

-Let’s take a look at what equipment is needed to play organized hockey, starting from top to bottom:
+Let’s take a look at what equipment is needed to play organized hockey, starting from top to bottom (Disclosure: We may earn a commission from any qualifying purchases):

 Arguably the most important piece of hockey equipment, hockey helmets come in a variety of styles.
 A helmet should fit snugly so it doesn’t move around, while being comfortable.
 The good news is today’s models are lighter and stronger, while allowing for better ventilation.
 Perani’s Hockey World features a dazzling array of helmets, ranging anywhere from $50 on up.